kubernetes/enhancements/keps/sig-autoscaling/4951-configurable-hpa-tolerance/README.md

 - All tests described in the [`e2e tests` section](#e2e-tests) are implemented and linked in this KEP.
-- We have monitored negative user feedback and addressed relevant concerns.
+- We have monitored for negative user feedback and addressed relevant concerns.

 ### Upgrade / Downgrade Strategy